hatebyte/backwerds/README.md

 ITS HILARIOUS

-Backwerds
-Love this little project as it provides a mountain of laughs.
+I love this little project as it provides a mountain of laughs.
 Also, good example of using some lower level core audio apis.

 Step One - Record and Save Audio Backwards
 I recorded the audio via an `AudioOutputUnit` which takes the microphone buffer, reverses the bytes and converts it to a `CMSampleBufferRef`.
 Then I pass this sample buffer to the viewcontroller who stores it an array.
 When recording is done, I empty this array FILO into a file writer.
 I now have the audio saved backwards.